Cost of Living in Kraków: Rents, Salaries, Utilities & New York Comparison

 cost of living in krak w housing utilities salaries

-Kraków’s cost of living sits noticeably below New York, with overall expenses (excluding rent) about half as high and rents roughly three-quarters lower.
-You’ll see a distinct cost structure: a city-wide cost of living index around 52.2% lower than New York, with utilities in Kraków averaging about 1,017 PLN monthly for an 85 m2 apartment.
+Kraków’s cost of living sits noticeably below New York.
+Overall expenses (excluding rent) run about half as high and rents roughly 78% lower.
+The city-wide cost of living index stands around 52% lower than New York, with utilities averaging 1,182 PLN monthly for an 85 m² apartment.

 Eating Out: Typical Restaurant and Beverage Prices